How To Know What You Can Put In Your Garbage Disposal Unit

-- Soap - This point may sound strange, even we think like that, but let us explain.
+- Soap - This point may sound strange, even I think like that, but let me explain.
 Put a small amount of a soap in your garbage disposal unit and they run the water.
 This will clean the inner components and prolong the lifespan of the unit.

 - Fruit - All types of fruit can be fed to the garbage disposal unit.

 - Meat - Meat is safe to put as well.
-We must add that larger amounts should be sliced.
+I must add that larger amounts should be sliced.
 This will speed up the process and eliminate the risk from clogging.